devrose04/jupiter-rewards/README.md

 2. **Tax Vault**: Collects taxes from token transfers using Token-2022's transfer fee extension
 3. **Reward Vault**: Holds tokens for distribution as rewards
 4. **Mint Authority**: A PDA that has authority to mint Jupiter tokens
+5. **Token Metadata**: On-chain metadata for the token including name, symbol, and logo

 ## Instructions